Quickstart: Launch Your First Award Program

 Configure judging criteria

-Voting method controls how scores are entered.
+Voting method controls how judges score.
 AwardKit supports two:

 Score Criteria